OweT1/personal/module-reviews/README.md

 # Module Reviews

-Here is a collection of all the modules that I have taken thus far as well as my honest reviews of them!
+Here is a collection of all the modules that I have taken thus far/will be taking as well as my honest reviews of them!

 | Year | Semester | Module Code | Module Name                                           |
 |------|----------|-------------|-------------------------------------------------------|